aminupy/mizban/README.md

 ### Windows
 1. Download and install Mizban using the installer from the [latest release](https://github.com/yourusername/Mizban/releases).
 2. Alternatively, you can use the portable `.exe` file, also available on the [latest release page](https://github.com/yourusername/Mizban/releases).
+> **Note**: On the first run, make sure to allow Mizban through the Windows Firewall when prompted, so it can access your network for file sharing.

 ### Linux
 1. Download the `.AppImage` file from the [latest release](https://github.com/yourusername/Mizban/releases).